-Men and women may begin using substances for similar reasons, but they experience addiction, mental health, and recovery differently.
+Men and women may begin using substances for similar reasons but experience addiction, mental health, and recovery differently.
 Men are driven to use substances for a range of reasons, including:

-It doesn’t matter the age or race, men use alcohol and drugs in larger amounts and more often than women.
-In addition, they also start using substances for different reasons than women.
+Men are more likely to use alcohol and drugs in more significant amounts and more often than women.
+In addition, they also often start using substances for different reasons than women.

 Men are more likely to use substances: